JustinLove/Donation-setup-interface-for-Planetary-Annihiliation-Ablegamers-event/notes.md

   - local data?
   - record to central server? localstorage?
 - chat message coordination?
-- bringing in edited donations?
+- x bringing in edited donations? - not selected or finished, still in list, will not see filtered out updates

 ### Donation Config UI